mrq1911/gitter2slack/README.md

 # gitter→slack

 Don't miss any more Gitter messages!
-You can easily stream all messages from Gitter directly to your Slack channel.
+You can easily stream aeveryting from Gitter directly to your Slack channel.

 ![](https://user-images.githubusercontent.com/2580779/33510883-010cd5fe-d712-11e7-85b7-a314b517662a.png)

 ## Installation

 You have to always set these environment properties:
-* *GITTER_ROOM* - room you want to stream (uri after gitter domain, for example `swarmpit_io/swarmpit`)
+* *GITTER_ROOM* - room you want to relay (uri after gitter domain, for example `swarmpit_io/swarmpit`)
 * *GITTER_TOKEN* - API access token from https://developer.gitter.im/apps, using some technical account is recommended
 * *SLACK_HOOK* - Slack [Incoming Webhook](https://api.slack.com/incoming-webhooks) where message will be sent to

-#### Run as Docker Service (swarm)
+#### Run as a Docker Swarm Service

 ```
 docker service create \